Maintaining your wood floors also means knowing a little about humidifier maintenance.

 Wine, cigars and wood: three very expensive items in your home that require very specific environments to stay in tip-top shape.
 A grand piano, essentially a fine piece of wood work, will go out or tune or have a damaged exterior with the wrong humidity levels.

-If you want perfect performance of your woodwork, you need to have a perfect environment.
+If you want perfect performance of your wood floors, you need to have a perfect environment.
 The more imperfect the environment, the more degraded the performance of the wood.

 Don’t have a humidifier?
 See our guide to humidifiers to learn more about why every wood floor owner should have one and what you need to look for when buying one.